 For an instant lift, buy some new outdoor cushions and a bright tablecloth.

 Mulch covers up a multitude of sins and empty spaces always seem full after mulching.
-Sugar cane, Mulch Plus, Pine bark chip and tea tree mulch are all great choices and they are great for the soil.
+Sugar cane, pine bark chip and tea tree mulch are all great choices and they are great for the soil.
 Mulching also helps keeps plants moist, which is very helpful in summer.

 For your garden, unless you’ve been planning this for months, there really isn’t any time to be planting seedlings.
 You are going to have to go for advanced seedlings or potted colour.
 There is so much choice at this time of year.
 Visit your local garden centre to see what they have in flower.
 Many will have Christmas potted colour like red and white Petunias planted together.
 Look for lots of buds rather than fully opened flowers, as they will open up closer to the big day.